Mon, 10/12/2020 - 10:00am

 Unlike a medical doctor who undergoes 10+ years of schooling and residency to practice, a physician assistant can practice after earning a four-year degree followed by a master's degree from a physician assistant training program that is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

-Then to obtain a PA license, you’ll need to successfully complete a one-year clinical rotation as well as pass the Physician Assistant National Certifying Examination (PANCE), which the National Commission on Certification of Physician Assistants (NCCPA) administers.
+Then to obtain a PA license and become a certified physician assistant, you’ll need to successfully complete a one-year clinical rotation as well as pass the Physician Assistant National Certifying Examination (PANCE), which the National Commission on Certification of Physician Assistants (NCCPA) administers.
 Once you enter practice, you’ll also be required to complete ongoing continuing education classes and undergo regular re-testing of your medical skills.

 Now that we’ve explored what physician assistants do, it’s clear that PAs are not assistants to doctors.
 In fact, as we discovered above, physician assistants actually have a wide variety of responsibilities.
 If you also have a desire to help others and are interested in becoming a physician assistant, see if our graduate physician assistant degree program or pre-physician assistant undergraduate track at University of the Cumberlands is the right choice for your career goals.